Timpi-official/Timpi-ChainTN/readme.md

 - ./TimpiChain q tendermint-validator-set

 if you want / have to increase your staked tokens you can use
-- ./TimpiChain tx staking delegate ValidatorAddress 1000000utimpiTN --from YourWallet --chain-id TimpiChainTN --keyring-backend test
+- ./TimpiChain tx staking delegate ValidatorAddress 1000000utimpiTN --from YourWallet --chain-id TimpiChainTN2 --keyring-backend test
 1000000 being however much you want to delegate.

 # To use the faucet